My father's favorite Tampopo scene

 We don't know what happens after the waiter leaves the room.
 The last thing we see is the older executives, red faced and in shock, looking down at their laps.
 To me, the scene is just funny and I just think "uh oh that young guy is in trouble now!"
 But to my father the scene had far greater resonance.
 Age-wise, he would have been at the mid-level management level in the '80s, anxiously cow-towing to the senior executives, and he understood their confusion at the fancy menu all too well.

-People of his generation and older were the ones who rebuilt Japan after the war.
-They were the ones who built Japan’s “Economic Miracle” of the 1970s and ’80s, who made the small island nation an economic superpower after suffering such a devastation defeat.
+People of his generation - men who are now in their 60 to 80s (my father was 75 when he passed away) were the ones who rebuilt Japan after the war.
+They were the ones who built Japan's "Economic Miracle" of the 1970s and '80s, who made the small island nation an economic superpower, after the devasting defeat of World War II.
 The men of his generation were so busy working all the time that they barely had time to breathe.
-They never took vacations, they never got to travel except for business, or dine out except as part of ‘settai’, entertaining clients - not a situation where one could relax and enjoy the food.
+They never took vacations, they never got to travel except for business, or dine out except as part of 'settai', entertaining clients - not a situation where one could relax and enjoy the food.
 But the young guy in his 20s had been able to travel and see the world, to experience fine dining and learn about wine.
-He represented the next generation, the ones reaping the rewards of Japan’s success - the success built up by my father’s generation.
+He represented the next generation, the ones reaping the rewards of Japan's success - the success built up by my father's generation.

 Even though my family did live overseas for many years, I don't remember my father being around much while we were growing up.
 Even when we lived in places like England and the U.S., my father was still working for a Japanese corporation, and kept up Japanese working hours.
 He left early in the morning, came back late at night exhausted, went to work on Saturdays, and slept through most of Sunday.
 When he was awake, he was often irritable and angry.
 During the 4 1/2 years we lived in England, I can only remember two vacations where he was with us - all the other times my mother took us my sister and I away without him.
 He missed out on the fun coach trip we took to the Continent, where we experienced a French café and kind German waiters and a full course Italian dinner for the first time.